 - Paid research assistant positions are occasionally available.
 Check the weekly department newsletter for listings.

 - Research in other departments.
 If you find a research position in another department, you may be able to register for PSYC UN3950.
 Inquire with the program director regarding this option.

 Choosing a Lab

-Another excellent way to learn about current research is to attend area seminars, e.g., Monday Seminar, Colloquia, and University Seminars.
+Another excellent way to learn about current research is to attend departmental talks (e.g., Monday Seminar, Colloquia).
 Professors and graduate students present current topics in their fields.
-Sometimes outside speakers also present.
-All are invited, and there are no requirements for the attendees except to pay attention.
-If you find a topic to be very interesting, ask questions during or after the talk or contact the professor or graduate student afterwards to tell them of your interest and to discuss the possibility of working with them.
+All are invited.
 The seminars regularly offered in the department and across the university can be found here.

-Finally, although the quality and quantity of research is very important for getting into graduate school, the topic is less important.
-It is optimal to find a lab doing research you are really excited about; however, it is not necessary to do research on the exact question that you hope to study in graduate school.
+Finally, though it is optimal to find a lab doing research that closely matches your personal interests, this is not always possible.
+Moreover, it is not necessary to do research on the exact question that you hope to study in graduate school.
 Because of the small number of labs in this department, you may have to be somewhat flexible about who you work with.
-In addition, although you must work with a professor in this department for your UN3950 requirement, you can work as a paid research assistant or volunteer in labs at Barnard, Columbia Presbyterian Medical Center, Teacher's College or some other facilities in the city with the approval of the program advisor.

 Getting Accepted into a Lab